a-bozzelli/a-bozzelli/README.md

 ## Hi there 👋

+My name is Ayden Bozzelli (he/him) and I am a software student at western university

+I'm currently working on completing the harvard CS50 course and am currently learning how to use C, C++, Python, Sql, html, css, javascript and flask.
+Some of my interests are video games, volleyball, f1 and football.

+you can reach me at abozzelli33@gmail.com

 <!--
 **a-bozzelli/a-bozzelli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.